The Best Cafes in Hobart for Coffee, Brunch & Beyond

 Pigeon Whole Bakers

-The bread that feeds Hobart — but it's not just bread alone.
-Pigeon Whole Bakers has plenty of goodies for all types of occasions: freshly baked bread, bagels, pretzels, pastries, biscuits, cakes, merch, giftware, gift vouchers, coffee, and more.
-Stop in for a baked treat to go or sit and enjoy the light-filled surroundings.
-A celebrated artisanal bakery and cafe, boasting an ever-evolving menu featuring locally sourced ingredients, it's a must-visit for those seeking the finest in baked goods and café culture.
+The bread that feeds Hobart — and then some.
+Pigeon Whole Bakers is more than a bakery: think fresh bread, bagels, pretzels, pastries, biscuits, cakes, coffee, and even giftware and vouchers for every occasion.
+Grab a baked treat to go or linger in the light-filled cafe.
+A celebrated artisanal bakery, its ever-evolving menu champions locally sourced ingredients, making it a must for anyone seeking top-tier baked goods.

 32 Argyle Street, Hobart